m-ahlstrom/mahlstrom-dev/content/links/links.md

 layout = 'single'
 +++

 Links to resources I find useful/entertaining.
 I collect these here so that they are within reach for me and for others.
-It's also a form of exhibitionism to give readers a picture about myself through the things I like and find interesting.
+It's also a form of exhibitionism to give readers a picture about me through the things I like and find interesting.

 Keep in mind, that on this site I focus on programming and cybersecurity.
 So below you won't find anything related to my other personal interests (e. g. philosophy or gaming).
 Those will get their own place – in time.